Lipschütz ulcer

 Lipschütz ulcer, ulcus vulvae acutum or reactive non-sexually related acute genital ulcers (acute ulceration of the vulva) is a rare disease characterized by painful genital ulcers, fever, and lymphadenopathy, occurring most commonly, but not exclusively, in adolescents and young women.
 Previously, it was described as being more common in virgins.
-It is not a sexually transmitted disease, and is often misdiagnosed, sometimes as a symptom of Behçet's disease.
+It is not a sexually transmitted infection, and is often misdiagnosed, sometimes as a symptom of Behçet's disease.